albonico/NERDS/README.md

 The optional arguments are :

-- timetable-path : the path to the csv file containing the timetable
+- timetable-path : the path to the csv file containing the timetable.
+If you're generating the temporary page, this should be 'EmptyTimetable.csv'

 - data-path : the path to the csv file containing the details of the talks